South-west region works to ensure the needs of children and young people are fully understood and addressed

-This short film produced by Gypsy Life explains the additional barriers gypsies and travellers face and how there can be a lack of awareness in their community concerning what is available and ways the NHS can help.
 There are often barriers to registering with a GP and receiving health screening, etc. People from these communities often end up accessing healthcare via A&E in the later stages of an illness.
 Also, babies have a higher mortality rates as families are less able to access the right level of care, or receive vaccines and general health information.

 Other considerations outlined in the film include the need for cultural awareness concerning what gypsies and travellers often prefer or require.
 The example given is how many people prefer to see the same sex healthcare practitioner and how some may feel uncomfortable or reluctant to speak with a practitioner of the opposite sex about health concerns.